nllpw/nllpw-org-gatsby/src/pages/workshop/call.md

   - E-Discovery
   - Lexical and other Data Resources for the Legal Domain
   - Bias and Privacy
-- Experimental results using and adapting NLP methods for legal data including:
+- Experimental results using and adapting NLP methods for legal data including, but not limited to:
   - Classification
   - Information Retrieval
   - Anomaly Detection